kisstar/vuepress-theme-extreme/README.md

 # vuepress-theme-extreme

-Black and white, a brief and extreme VuePress theme
+Black and white, a brief and extreme VuePress theme.